 Once the cardboard scraps begin to assert their material identity (albeit as photographs of the artist’s preliminary collages printed directly upon the primed canvas) we notice that the topmost edge of the central quadrilateral belies its own shallow depth through a scar of exposed interior corrugation.
 Our discovery is partly delayed in the viewing experience because this plane is divided into two tones, one gray and the other orange.
 The orange area generally follows the contours of the cardboard, yet where it cuts across the middle plane the brushwork of this thin paint film mimics the jagged edges elsewhere in the composition.
-Other harmonies exist as well: the same deviation from the clean edge is expressed in the rust film on its left lower side; consistent lighting effects; overall unifying orange tone; and a lateral procession of pointed shapes.
+The same deviation from the clean edge is expressed in the rust film on its left lower side.
+Other harmonies may be found in the consistent lighting effects and a unifying orange tone, as well as in a procession of pointed shapes.
 The overall impression is one of lateral extension beyond the frame taking place within a shallow space.
 Yet, what are we to make of the depth expressed within this atmospheric pictorial space, especially as it concerns discourses of flatness as an interface?

 Smythe’s assertion that contemporary artists have “attempted to broaden their medium’s horizons” by incorporating non-traditional art pigments into their works grafts a relevant new spatial metaphor onto the spatial dimensions already associated with scholarly definitions of flatness – the landscape of the expanding horizon.
 Certain works in Petley’s oeuvre like Shift, Taken Away, As If I Were Here, Sideways, and Separation bear titles indicative of lateral movement, going from one place to another, as within a sprawling terrain seen from the ground level.
 What I want to suggest here is that Petley’s pictorial spaces, though retaining certain aesthetic conventions of Steinberg’s flatbed plane, push Smythe’s account of the medium’s territorial expansion to it fullest conclusion by depositing the viewer within the new smooth, heterogeneous, ground-level landscape of the nomad.
 No longer are we concerned with the sprawling map-like view of a visual field seen from above.
 The painter and viewer now occupy this territory of expanding horizons in which various image-making media are evenly dispersed, existing as waypoints along a creative trajectory which the artist visits only to leave behind.
 Petley has dropped the Google Maps avatar into the milieu.